Federal Direct Loans

-Federal Direct Stafford Loans are fixed-rate student loans for undergraduate and graduate students attending college at least half-time.
-Stafford loans are made available to U.S. citizens or permanent residents who complete the FAFSA.
-Repayment of principle and interest begins six months after borrower ceases to be enrolled for at least six credits per term.
+Federal Direct Loans are fixed-rate student loans for undergraduate and graduate students attending college at least half-time.
+Direct loans are made available to U.S. citizens or permanent residents who complete the FAFSA.
+Repayment of principle and interest begins six months after borrower ceases to be enrolled at least half-time.

 Stafford Loan requirements